50 Feel-Good Facts to Cure Quarantine Boredom

 The new baby's parents also sign a legal affidavit confirming their daughter will receive an education and will not be married before she is of legal age.
 As of 2018, 350,000 trees had been planted.

 Because of pollution, the Earth's ozone layer has seriously suffered.
 And of course, that's no good for anybody, since the fragile gas layer protects our planet and shields us from the sun's harmful ultraviolet rays.
 That's why it's such a relief that climate change experts believe that the ozone layer will fully heal within 50 years, according to a 2018 report from the United Nations.

 The recovery is thanks in large part to the Montreal Protocol of 1987, which put a global ban on the use of one of the main culprits for the damage: chlorofluorocarbons (CFOs).
 Previously, CFOs had been common in refrigerators, aerosol cans, and dry-cleaning chemicals.
 And for more trivia that will make you feel smarter, study these 50 Science-Backed Health Facts That Will Blow Your Mind.

 The voice actors for Mickey and Minnie Mouse were married in real life.

 Mickey Mouse and Minnie Mouse have had one of the most enduring romances in Hollywood history.
-But behind the scenes, their story is even sweeter: Wayne Allwine, the man who played the voice of Mickey, fell in love with and married Russi Taylor, the woman who played the voice of Minnie.
-"We just started hanging out as pals, and the next thing you know, we were an item," Taylor recalled to Variety of her late husband.
+But behind the scenes, their story is even sweeter: Wayne Allwine, the man who voiced Mickey, fell in love with and married Russi Taylor, the woman who provided the voice for Minnie.
+"We just started hanging out as pals, and the next thing you know, we were an item," the late Taylor recalled to Variety of her husband, who died in 2009.
 "We just had fun.
 He was the best.
 He was a wonderful man, he was a good man, and he was a kind man."